world-class/notes/level_5/agile-software-projects/student-notes/felipe-balbi/notes.md

 These are very good for defining relationships between objects in a system and some explicit structure.
 They can also describe depedencies and abstraction.

+<a id="org1957a25"></a>

+# Week 4

+Key Concepts

+-   Consider the wider implications of building a system for purpose.
+-   Explore formal specifications from both a functional and technical perspective.
+-   Identify key stakeholders, challenges, risks and innovations.

+<a id="org866bd70"></a>

+## 2.301 User-centred design

+[User-Centered Design or UCD](https://en.wikipedia.org/wiki/User-centered_design) is a framework of processes where usability goals, user characteristics, environment, tasks and workflow of a product, service or process are given attention at each stage of the design process.
+The main concern is with what a given user wants to achieve with our system and the means by which they intend to achieve that.

+UCD is a cyclic process.
+We don&rsquo;t specify some requirement and carry on with development without thought or care.
+Instead, our aim is to constantly refine our designs and developments in relation to feedback from the users; including processes such as regular stakeholder meetings, testing and feedback.

+There are a number of stages involved in User-Centered Design process, we may start by identifying a want or need that a user has.
+Once we&rsquo;re happy with our ideas, we can begin designing through a range of fidelities from sketches to interactive prototypes.

+What we&rsquo;re really doing here is a series of iterative steps.
+Based on user feedback, we refine our design also considering the broader implications in terms of universal design and in terms of accessible design.

+During this process, there are some common mistakes we want to
+avoid:

+-   **Wrong Assumptions:** we can&rsquo;t make assumptions about what our users want, need or what their experience might be.
+Empirical methods will help guide the work and provide quality metrics for measuring success. *Test early and test often*
+-   **Planning too far into the future:** we are unable to consider everything from the start.
+Instead, we can follow a process that allows us to adapt to changes in our ecosystem.

+We should try to begin with robust requirements:

+-   Context of use
+    -   Intenttions, goals
+    -   Stakeholders
+    -   Market forces
+-   Constraints and mitigating factors
+    -   Mandated constraints
+    -   Conventions and formal processes
+    -   Knowns and assumptions
+-   Scoping
+    -   The scope of the work
+    -   The scope of the product
+    -   Functional and data requirements
+    -   Minimum viable product

+For each of our design choices, we should consider its impact in terms of:

+-   Aesthetics
+-   Usability and accessiblity
+-   Performance
+-   Operational
+-   Maintainability and support
+-   Security
+-   Cultural
+-   Political
+-   Legal
+-   Ethical
+-   Social

+Projects may fail and we should remain conscious of project
+pitfalls:

+-   Risks
+-   Costs
+-   Documentation and training